-The Shuttle serves Downtown Provincetown, Provincetown Airport, Race Point Beach, Herring Cove Beach, and North Truro.
-The Shuttle operates on a reduced schedule from 7:am to 12:30am Monday through Saturday and from 7:00am to 8:00pm on Sunday from Memorial Day to mid-June.
-During the summer, shuttles run every 30 minutes, between 7:00am and 12:30am seven days per week, including holidays.
+The Shuttle serves MacMillian Pier, Province Lands Visitor Center, Provincetown Inn, Provincetown Airport, Race Point Beach, Herring Cove Beach, Beech Forest and North Truro.
+The Shuttle operates on a reduced schedule from 7:00am to 12:30am Friday, Saturday, Sunday in the shoulder season of late May to mid June with service running every 60 minutes.
+Extended service in the peak summer season is provided.
 Passengers riding the Shuttle may board at designated stops or flag the bus down at any location along its route.
-Passengers also are able to transfer to the Flex bus for free at Dutra's Market in North Truro.
+Passengers also can transfer to the Flex bus for free at Dutra's Market in North Truro.